Illinois Channel: Early history

 In 1999, Barbara Ferrara, of the University of Illinois at Springfield, wrote a grant request to launch a study into what would be needed to start an Illinois version of C-SPAN.
 The Joyce Foundation approved the grant and awarded $396,000 to fund the project.
 The MacArthur Foundation also donated $50,000 toward the project.
 Terry Martin, a former member of C-SPAN's Congressional coverage team, who had also worked in local news covering Illinois politics, was selected as the study's Project Director.

-The study was guided by a 50-member Blue Ribbon panel, led by former Illinois Governor, Jim Edgar, and former US Senator Paul Simon.
+The study was guided by a 50-member Blue Ribbon panel, led by former Illinois Governor Jim Edgar and former US Senator Paul Simon.
 During the first meeting of the Planning Study's Advisory Board, the name Illinois Channel was selected as the new name for this effort to launch a statewide public affairs network.
-During the study an examination of other states' efforts were examined, the nonprofit corporation was established under IRS rules, and initial production and distribution was begun.
+During the study other states' efforts were examined, the nonprofit corporation was established under IRS rules, and initial production and distribution was begun.
 The first Illinois Channel program, involved coverage of the Illinois Supreme Court hearing a case on redistricting Illinois' political districts, following the 2000 census.

 Independent Nonprofit Corporation

 In December 2002, the Illinois Channel Planning Study concluded.
-Among the recommendation of the study, was that the nonprofit organization operating the Channel, should be free of any affiliations with other organizations, including the University of Illinois Springfield, which had conducted the study.
-This was done, so that every institution of high education in Illinois would feel it had an equal opportunity to have their public affairs programming televised.
+Among the recommendation of the study was that the nonprofit organization operating the Channel should be free of any affiliations with other organizations, including the University of Illinois Springfield, which had conducted the study.
+This was done so that every institution of high education in Illinois would feel it had an equal opportunity to have their public affairs programming televised.

 In January 2003, the Illinois Channel began independent operations in the Illinois Municipal League's building at 500 East Capitol Street, in Springfield.
-Among the initial Board members to serve on the new nonprofit, were former US Senator Adlai Stevenson, whose father had twice run for President [ 1952 & 1956 ], Illinois newsman Mike Lawrence, who was a confidant of both Gov. Jim Edgar and Senator Paul Simon.
+Among the initial Board members to serve on the new nonprofit were former US Senator Adlai Stevenson, whose father had twice run for President (1952 & 1956), and Illinois newsman Mike Lawrence, who was a confidant of both Gov. Jim Edgar and Senator Paul Simon.
 Terry Martin, who had led the Planning Study, stayed with the project as Executive Director.

 Funding the Illinois Channel remained a private sector function, and was launched with a $50,000 grant from Boeing, a $3000 grant from the Illinois Bar Association, and some $30,000 in remaining funds from the planning study.